Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Detachments

-Large groups of similar combatants fighting together are treated as a single **detachment**.
+Large groups of similar combatants fighting together are treated as a single detachment.
 When a detachment takes critical damage, it is routed or significantly weakened.
 When it reaches 0 STR, it is destroyed.

 Attacks against detachments by individuals are impaired (excluding blast damage).
 Attacks against individuals by detachments are enhanced and deal blast damage.